Ashford, Kent: Military

 Ashford has been associated with the German town Bad Münstereifel since the 20th century.
 British forces occupied the town in 1919 under the command of Major J Goode, following the end of the war.
 Goode subsequently formed close friendships with some Bad Münstereifel residents.
 John Wiles, Major Goode's brother in law, later became mayor of New Romney in 1946, and subsequently arranged a visit to the Rhineland with Winston Churchill.
-Wiles arranged several other exchange visits between British and German families, at a time where travel between the two countries was rare.
+Wiles arranged several other exchange visits between British and German families, when travel between the two countries was rare.
 He was declared an honorary citizen of Bad Münstereifel in 1961, which led to the two towns being formally twinned in 1964.
 Bad Münstereifel was twinned with the French town of Fougères, Brittany two years later, which led to a twinning with Ashford in 1984.

 Industrial

 During the early and mid-20th century, print and media became a noted industry in Ashford.
 The Headley Brothers, a printing services company, was founded in 1881 and by the mid-1950s printed and exported over 2 million books.
 The business closed in 2017 and the factory was demolished two years later.
 The Letraset company set up an arts material factory in Ashford in the 1960s.
 It closed in 2013, following the decline of Letraset and the company's decision to relocate works abroad.